 Was it a winning bet?
 The Supercharge GOLD PLUS I bought are $185 new at Autobarn.
 I paid $40.

-If that $40 gamble lasts for more than 12 months (the pissy warranty on the SCA $117 300CCA batteries) I’m a $77 savings winner.
+If that $40 gamble lasts for more than 12 months (the pissy warranty on the SCA $117 300CCA batteries) I’ll be a $77 savings winner.
 If it lasts longer, even better!

-Gambling is fun, as long as you can take your own meter to measure and make sure the odds are in you favour.
+Gambling is fun, as long as you can take your own meter to measure and make sure the odds are in you favor.